eliseyOzerov/eliseyOzerov/README.md

 ### Hi, I'm Elisey! 👋

 I'm a mobile app developer predominantly working with Flutter atm.
 I also design all my personal projects and sometimes do photography.
-I love binging a good series, playing competitive shooters and role playing games.
+I love binging a good series, playing FPS and RP games and going out for walks.

 <details>
   <summary><b>✅ Values</b></summary>